Goroutine Worker Pools in Go¶

 Why Too Many Workers Hurts Performance¶

-- Scheduler contention: Go’s runtime has to manage more runnable goroutines than it has CPU cores.
+- Scheduler contention increases as the Go runtime juggles more runnable goroutines than it has logical CPUs to run them.

-This leads to higher latency, more GC activity, and ultimately slower throughput—precisely the opposite of what a well-tuned pool is meant to achieve.
+The result: higher latency, increased GC activity, and reduced throughput—the exact opposite of what a properly tuned worker pool is supposed to deliver.

 Benchmarking Impact¶